 The city is home of around 1,000 listed sites from the most significant European artistic periods, including some outstanding Classicist and special Hungarian Secession buildings.
 Indeed, the latter can only be seen here in Hungary.
 Must sees are the other Budapest UNESCO World Heritages: the Buda Castle (Budai vár), the Andrássy Avenue (Andrássy út) with its luxurious palaces and the Heroes' Square (Hősök tere) with its ceremonious atmosphere.

-If you are a gourmand the more thousand restaurants, cafés, and venues, where the delicacies of Hungarian and international cuisine are accompanied by the finest Hungarian wines are just for you.
+If you are a gourmand, restaurants, cafés and venues where the delicacies of Hungarian and international cuisine are accompanied by the finest Hungarian wines are just for you.
 Party people also find their way in Budapest, with many nice places to dance and relax with fine DJs and concerts.

 INTRODUCING LAKE BALATON

 The highlights on the northern shore of Lake Balaton include romantic strolls along the pretty streets of Balatonfüred oozing 19th century charm and hiking to the top of Tihany for a breathtaking view of the lake in the lavender scented air.
 Just a few million years ago geysers spouted hot water into the air on the Tihany peninsula.
 Take a hike on the lunar landscape near the Inner Lake to see the evidence.
-Just a short ride from here to the west, between Balatonudvari and Örvényes, you'll find one of the most spectacular golf courses of Hungary, Royal Balaton Golf & Yacht Club.
+Just a short ride from here to the west, between Balatonudvari and Örvényes, you'll find one of the most spectacular golf courses of Hungary.

 The volcanic slopes further west along the shore are the perfect terrain for refreshing white wines.
 Badacsony is a perfect spot for hiking, but a local myth makes it even more worthwhile for couples.
 If you and your loved one sit on the Rose Stone with your backs to the lake (it's hard to turn away from the view, we know), legend has it you'll be married within a year.
 Now that deserves a toast, right?
 Explore the many wine cellars and their fabulous wines and mouth watering dishes until you find your favourite one.
 Behind the basalt mountain of Badacsony you can find the fairytale valley called the Káli Basin.
 Visit its lovely quiet villages and move on to the mineral waters at Kékkút, source of Theodora Quelle waters.